Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 * **Amplify Central CLI** (version 0.12.0): Download the Azure agents from the public artifactory
 * **Amplify Central WebUI**:
-    * Providers can publish an API Service to the Unified Catalog
+    * Providers can publish an API service to the Unified Catalog
     * Providers can register an AsyncAPI
 * **Amplify Azure Agent**:
     * Amplify Azure Agent is publicly available